 FWC personnel coordinated with elected officials from the five counties in north Florida affected by this issue.

 A news release was put out in the spring, alerting boaters that the fish are migrating back into the Suwannee from the Gulf of Mexico.

 Go slow: The best course of action is to go slow.
 This gives more time to react and if you are hit, the force of the blow is much less at 10 mph than it is at 35 mph.

 Wear your life jacket: Some boaters don't like wearing a life jacket due to its bulkiness or fit.
 However, there's been a revolution in life jacket design, and there are lighter, more compact and less restrictive models on the market.
 They include lightweight over-the-shoulder and belt-type inflatables, in addition to vest-type life jackets.
-If you're hurt and unconscious, a life jacket will help keep you afloat.
-FWC suggests getting a type that will have you float face up.
+If you're hurt and unconscious in the water, a life jacket will help keep you afloat.
+FWC recommends wearing a U.S. Coast Guard approved life jacket while boating.